scottsun17/JavaPracticeProject/README.md

 1. UDP LAN Chat - use UDP Socket to send chat through local area network(LAN)
 2. Karaoke Lyrics - Lyric displaying program for Karaoke
+3. MySQL JDBC - using Java MySQL Connector
-3. DirectorySorting.java - A Directory Sorting Program to help you sort your directory by file extension
+4. DirectorySorting.java - A Directory Sorting Program to help you sort your directory by file extension
-4. SingletonConstructor.java - Thought process to approach Singleton and demonstrate how to acheive it
+5. SingletonConstructor.java - Thought process to approach Singleton and demonstrate how to acheive it